 The ATLAS initiative is led by the Vice President, National Treatment Quality Initiatives (NTQI), who is based in NYC, and a team that works either in the NYC office or remotely.

 The Intern will provide health research and communications support to Shatterproof’s ATLAS team based in New York City.
 The part-time, paid intern will work a minimum of 30 hours per week, starting in May 2020.
+This is a temporary position with potential for full-time employment dependent on organization opportunities.

 - Work under Assistant Director of State Engagement to update existing position papers on relevant substance use disorder and addiction topics and research/develop new ones.